 We have a separate policy outlining how we will use physical intervention.
-This can be found on the T drive, 2022-23, policies.
+This can be found at Restrictive Physical Intervention in Schools.docx

 Taking and the use and storage of images

 We will seek consent from the parent/carer of a pupil and from teachers and other adults before taking and publishing photographs or videos that contain images that are sufficiently detailed to identify the individual in school publications, printed media or on electronic publications.